gitter-badger/hibbitts-design-org/pages/blog/2015-11-16-running-grav-locally-with-mamp/post.md

 4. Launch the MAMP application
 5. Press the MAMP button 'Start Servers' (see Figure 1)
 6. Enter the URL http://localhost and press the RETURN key
-7. In your Browser click on Grav folder name
+7. In your Browser press on displayed Grav folder name
 8. Done!

 ![MAMP Welcome Screen](../2015-11-16-running-grav-locally-with-mamp/MAMP.png)